manzarul/jwt/README.md

 # jwt
-Simple maven project to show jwt creation and verification
+Simple maven project to show  how to create create jwt token and do the verification -- TestJwt.java file having main method to test it.